Dayar-e-Dil (novella): Plot summary

-In the past, it is then revealed that, Bakhtiyar Khan is a landlord and had two sons Behroze and Suhaib.
-Behroze is engaged to his uncles daughter Amina from childhood, and both are meant to married at proper age.
-But, things changes when Behroze refuses to marry his cousin, because he loves Ruhina, his classmate.
-Agha Jan furiously rejects his proposal and orders him to leave the house.
-Agha Jaan decided that Suhaib will marry to his niece, unable to resist Suhaib agrees.
-After that, Behorze marries Ruhina, and both have daughter Faarah, while Suhaib has two children Wali and Zarmeen.
-Suhaib tries every way to reunite Behroze with family, but all went in vain.
-Suhaib wanted her son Wali to marry Behorze daughter's Faarah in order to reunite the family.
-After 18 years, Behroze gets the news of his Brother death, he decided to go back to Peshawar and agree to fulfill his brother last wish, Ruhina oppose the decision as both are children's and two have dispute for the first time in life, despite Ruhina reservation Faarah gets marry to Wali, they went back to Lahore in order to come back forever, Ruhina left and went to his brother’s house, all in sudden Behorze dies.
-This shocked Ruhina too much that his sorrow becomes hate for Agha Jaan, she instantly ask for divorce and demands property for Farah.
-However, Agha Jaan refuse this and decided that Faarah should continue her studies as her father’s wish was to make her doctor.
-Ruhina finds every way to blame Faarah and Agha Jaan for spoiling her life, due to continue depression and Ruhina's behavior Faarah started to blame Wali and hates her as she thinks he is not ready to give her divorce.
-Agha Jaan tries to reconnect with them and ask for Rukhsati, but Ruhina demand divorce which Faarah also wants but when Ruhina ask for property on the suggestion of her brother and niece, Faarah became angry as she doesn't want any property.
-Faarah herself ask for divorce in front of Agha Jaan and Wali, which chokes Agha Jaan, unbearable to this confession Agha Jaan had a heart attack for the second time, which makes him more ill and lean.
-Ruhina who thinks that her daughter is not taking her side, leaves her and went to Canada to her sister.
+It is then revealed that, Bakhtiyar Khan was a landlord and had two sons Behroze and Suhaib.
+Behroze was engaged to his uncle's daughter Amina from childhood, and both were to be married at a proper age.
+But, things changed when Behroze refused to marry his cousin, because he loved Ruhina, his classmate.
+Agha Jan furiously rejected his proposal and ordered him to leave the house.
+Agha Jaan decided that Suhaib will marry his niece Amina, unable to resist Suhaib agrees.
+After that, Behroze married Ruhina, and both have a daughter Farah, while Suhaib has two children Wali and Zarmeen.
+Suhaib tried every way to reunite Behroze with family, but all went in vain.
+Suhaib wanted his son Wali to marry Behroze's daughter Farah, in order to reunite the family.
+After eighteen years, Behroze learns of his brother's death, he decides to return to Peshawar and agrees to fulfill his brother's last wish, Ruhina opposed the decision as both of them are children and the two have a dispute for the first time in life. despite Ruhina's reservations Farah marries Wali, they return to Lahore in order to return forever, Ruhina left and went to her brother’s house, Behroze suddenly dies.
+This shocked Ruhina to an extent that his sorrow became hate for Agha Jaan, she instantly asks for the divorce of her daughter and demands property for Farah.
+However, Agha Jaan refused, and decided that Farah should continue her studies as her father’s wish was to make her a doctor.
+Ruhina blames Farah and Agha Jaan for spoiling her life, due to continuous depression and Ruhina's behavior Farah started to blame Wali and hated her as she thought he is not ready to give her the divorce.
+Agha Jaan tries to reconnect with them and asked for Rukhsati, but Ruhina demanded a divorce which Farah also wants but when Ruhina asked for a share in property on the suggestion of her brother and niece, Farah became angry as she does not want any property.
+Farah herself asks for a divorce in front of Agha Jaan and Wali, which chokes Agha Jaan, unable to bear this confession Agha Jaan has a heart attack for the second time, which makes him more ill and lean.
+Ruhina who thinks that her daughter is not taking her side, leaves her and goes to Canada to her sister.